 Paying for Your Money

 Fundbox offers a legitimate service for businesses struggling with cash flow problems, but that service is going to cost you.
-For a $15,000 advance on an invoice, Fundbox’s fees ranges from $720 to $1,020.owever, there are no hidden fees, subscription fees or origination fees.
-Nerdwallet.com states a $10,000 advance will cost 43.95% to 63.73% APR over a 12-week period.
+For a $15,000 advance on an invoice, Fundbox’s fees ranges from $720 to $1,020.
+However, there are no hidden fees, closing fees or origination fees.
+Nerdwallet.com states a $10,000 advance will cost 43.95 percent to 63.73 percent APR over a 12-week period.
 You can repay early at any time without penalty.
 Fundbox will waive any remaining fees, so you’re only charged for the time you used the funds.

 Limited Track Record